 How can I get involved?

-If you are already receiving support at DACA, speak with your counsellor or a member of staff and they will provide you with information.
+How can I get involved?
+If you are already receiving support at DACA, have a word with your counsellor or another member of staff and they will tell you about the different activities on offer.

-If you haven’t been to DACA before, why not pop in to one of our drop-in sessions on a Monday morning or Wednesday evening to speak to a member of the team?
+If you haven’t been to DACA before and want to find out more, why not drop in to one of our open drop-in sessions.

-There are lots of opportunities to volunteer and we are keen to recruit people with direct experience of living with an alcohol problem and recovery.
+There are lots of opportunities and we are keen to recruit people with direct experience of living with an alcohol problem and recovery.

-The main criteria we are looking for is a caring, non-judgemental attitude, and a willingness to help.
-If this sounds like you, please give us a call.
+The main criteria we are looking for is a caring and non-judgemental attitude, and a willingness to help. if that sounds like you, give us a call.